matt-42/lithium/libraries/sql/README.md

   - A PostgreSQL sync & async C++ connector
   - A SQLite sync C++ connector
   - An ORM-like class that allow to send requests without typing raw SQL code.
-  - Connection pooling for all databases.
+  - Thread-safe connection pooling for MySQL and PostgreSQL.

 All the three connectors are following the same API so you can use the same way a SQLite, a MySQL and a PostgreSQL database.